 - The property must be a single family home, townhome, privately-owned condo, or vacant room in an owner-occupied property.

 - Multi-family properties (including apartments and duplexes), hotels, and motels are not eligible for the program.

-- Please note, applications for the Lease to Locals program must be submitted within 60 days of the start of the lease.
-Applications received after this deadline may not be accepted.
+- Applications for the Lease to Locals program must be submitted within 60 days of the start of the lease.

 Eastern Placer County Lease to Locals Processing Steps